jimratliff/GenoMac-user/docs/Assumed_structure_of_Dropbox_directory.md

 [^SPACEJUMP_LICENSE_ACTIVATION]: During the activation of the license for SpaceJump, the function `get_license_key_for_spacejump` reads `SpaceJump_license_key.txt` to find the license key on the first line that is neither (a) a comment (begins with '#') nor (b) blank.
 The function `activate_spacejump_license` then writes the license key to SpaceJump’s .plist.

 [^WHERE_WITCH_LICENSE_FILES_ARE_FOUND]: You can find your Many Tricks license files at: «~/Library/Application Support/Many Tricks/Licenses».
 See also “[FAQ: How do I copy my licenses to another computer?](https://manytricks.com/osticket/kb/faq.php?id=2)”

+[^FINDER_SIDEBAR_FAVORITES]: This JSON file contains (name, path) pairs of items to install in the user’s Finder’s sidebar Favorites.

 [^INTERNET_ACCOUNTS_FILE_IS_OPTIONAL]: The Markdown file `Internet_Accounts_how_to_configure_accounts.md` is optional.
 If present (with precisely this name and location), the function `interactive_configure_internet_accounts` will display this file to the user.
 If absent, this function will instead display a generic Markdown file not specific to any user: `GenoMac-user/resources/docs_to_display_to_user/Internet_Accounts_how_to_configure_accounts.md`